Berkshire Hathaway - Newest in the Trillion Dollar Club

 Berkshire Hathaway Energy Logo

-Berkshire Hathaway Energy is a worldwide energy corporation that generates, transmits, stores distribute and supplies energy through its subsidiaries.
+Berkshire Hathaway Energy is a worldwide energy corporation that generates, transmits, stores distributes and supplies energy through its subsidiaries.

 Berkshire Hathaway Manufacturing